Wednesday, November 22, 2017

 Speaking of money, another smooth segue, we are running short of cash.
 We have no concerns about carrying large amounts of cash in Japan.
 On this trip we brought about 8,000 Yen, $1,000AUD for a two week trip.
 All our hotels are pre-paid as we book them online and our transport costs are mostly covered by the JR Pass, except for metro travel in Tokyo where we use the Suica card (still getting to that).

 Surprisingly, cash is still king in some sectors in Japan.
+(Cash is far less important in Japan post Covid.
+Credit card payments are much more widely accepted.)
 With the exception of high-end restaurants, eating out is generally cash only.
 Convenience stores do seem to accept some Japanese cards and a range of stored-value cards like the Suica card (coming soon now), but they are also mostly cash only.
+(Convenience stores now accept foreign credit cards and payment by card is universally common.)
 Likewise, many entry fees are cash only, though, interestingly, the souvenir shops attached to these places will often take cards.

 A last note on currency.
 Please don’t try to travel in Japan using US$ or Euros.
 Except for shops in the larger airports and flash hotels, nobody will accept them.
 Banks and currency exchanges will take them of course, but our experience is that the best rates for cash exchanges are found at home.
 We once exchanged AUD100 at a bank in Sendai and lost about 20% on the transaction.
 Having said all this, nothing beats a good old $100US tucked away somewhere as a last ditch saver for when things go pear-shaped.